danosborne/api-post/starling-st.md

 #### Spending trend on a specific merchant

-Here’s one thing not available in the Starling app which I’ve been meaning to track: my spending trend on Uber.
+Here’s one thing not available in the Starling app which I’ve been meaning to track: my spending on Uber.
 We'll plot monthly totals spent on Uber for one year and see if we can fit a curve to the points.
 We'll have to see whether we have sufficient samples to get a good fit.

 The code below sets up _x,y_ coordinates, where _x_ represents the month index and _y_ the total spent for that month: